itsvinayak/mock-crud-api/Readme.md

 ## Usage

-To use the mock-crud-api plugin, follow these steps:
+To use the mock-crud-api package, follow these steps:

 - Create a configuration file (e.g., config.json) with the server configurations.